-- Right next to the railway station is the art deco theatre, where Alan Ayckbourn’s work still premieres – 2018 will see his 82nd new play, Better off Dead, open in September.
+- Right next to the railway station is the art deco theatre, where Alan Ayckbourn’s work still premieres.

-- At the top of the cliffs, five minutes from the station, you can pick out local landmarks from Atkinson Grimshaw’s misty, gas-lit seascapes in the art gallery (£3, 10am to 5pm Tuesday-Sunday).
+- At the top of the cliffs, five minutes from the station, you can pick out local landmarks from Atkinson Grimshaw’s misty, gas-lit seascapes in the art gallery (£3 for an annual season ticket, 10am to 5pm Tuesday-Sunday).

 - Hop on the nearby tramway (£1) down to the donkey-trampled beach – the views on the way are great and this feat of Victorian engineering is a unique way to travel.

-- Buy fresh-off-the-boat crab sarnies (£2.20 from Mick Grime Shellfish kiosk), stroll along the beach, and climb up to the castle for views of town, sea and countryside.
+- Buy fresh-off-the-boat crab sarnies from Mick Grime Shellfish kiosk, stroll along the beach, and climb up to the castle for views of town, sea and countryside.

 - Don’t miss Anne Bronte’s grave outside St Mary’s church, just under the castle walls, where the friendly congregation often serve tea and cakes for visitors.